Symplectic rational homology ball fillings of Seifert fibered spaces: Background and preliminary results

 \begin{remark} Suppose $(M,\xi)$ is obtained from $(M',\xi')$ by contact $(r)$-surgery on $L$ where the contact surgery is described by a partially decorated path $P$ in the Farey graph.
 If the path has a continued fraction block containing both signs, then there is a mixed torus $T$ and $E_T=\{t\}$ where $t$ was the target vertex for the continued fraction block.
 See Remark~\ref{possE}.
 Thus cutting along $T$ will produce a solid torus and $M'$ with a neighborhood of $L$ removed and we see an $e$-splitting will give a lens space and the result of a contact $(r')$-surgery on $L$ where the continued fraction expansion of $r'$ has a shorter length than that of $r$.

 An important special case of this is when the first continued fraction block has mixed signs.
-In that case $E_t=\{\infty\}$ so the $e$-spliting of $M$ will give the sphere $S^3$ and $M'$.
-Thus the filling of $M$ will come from a filling of $M'$ and $B^4$ (or a blow-up of $B^4$) by attaching a round $1$-handle.
+In that case $E_T=\{\infty\}$ so the $e$-splitting of $M$ will give a lens space and $M'$.
+Thus, the filling of $M$ will come from a filling of $M'$ and a filling of the lens space by attaching a round $1$-handle.

 Similarly, if two adjacent continued fraction blocks had different signs, and $T$ was the torus separating the continued fraction blocks, then $T$ is a mixed torus and